codedthinking/bead.zip/docs/getting-started.md

 description: Get up and running with reproducible research in 5 minutes
 ---

-# Getting Started with Bead
+# Getting Started with bead

 Stop asking "what data did we use?" five times a day.
 This guide will get you up and running with reproducible research in just a few minutes.